-10. Place a spool of wire inside the spool holder on post.
+10. Place a spool of wire inside the spool holder.

 11. Feed the wire through the drive rolls and into the inlet guide tube.
-Tighten the wire tension swing arm.
+Swing back and clip down neck until it exits the contact tip holder. the wire tension swing arm.

-12. Pull the trigger to drive the wire down the neck until it exits the contact tip.
+12.Pull the trigger to drive the wire through the

 - 13. Carefully open the gas cylinder valve and set the required gas flow rate. - 14.
-Set welding parameters using the knobs as shown on digital displays.
+Select spool gun mode using the knob.
+Set welding parameters using the knobs.